 A guide to creating sound effects for your film.

 Foley is the reproduction of everyday sound effects that are added to films, videos, and other media in post-production to enhance audio quality.
-Sound designers get creative with sourcing and manipulating sounds for animals in films (via Insider):
+In this series, Insider looks at how sound designers get creative with sourcing and manipulating sounds for animals in films:

 There are a couple of ways to go about producing the foley for your own film: